 - Your child’s gifts and natural aptitudes

-It is my understanding that most colleges allow credit for some work completed in 8th grade to be counted on a high school transcript.
-That means that 8th grade can be a fantastic time for a motivated learner to get a head start on high school.
-I know of many students who have successfully completed courses such as Algebra I or biology in 8th grade.
+Being able to count those credit hours means that 8th grade can be a fantastic time for a motivated learner to get a head start on high school.
+It’s not uncommon for students to complete courses such as Algebra I or biology in 8th grade.

 Eighth grade is when I like to start keeping transcripts for my kids.
 This allows me to get into practice keeping more meticulous records than I did for elementary and middle school.
 It also ensures that we don’t forget about any coursework that we may want to include on the student’s official high school transcript.

 Finally, 8th grade is a great time to shore up any weak areas before high school.
-Clearly this varies from student to student, but I’ve met very few people who aren’t weak in one area or another.
-Whether it’s lots of practice writing clear, concise paragraphs, drilling multiplication facts, or improving spelling, the eighth grade year, being something of “the calm before the storm,” is a great time to invest in areas that will help a teen to work more quickly and efficiently in high school.
+Most kids have at least one or two areas that could use a bit of practice or improvement before high school.
+Whether your student needs practice writing clear, concise paragraphs, drilling multiplication facts, or improving spelling, 8th grade is a great time to invest in areas that will help him work more quickly and efficiently in high school.

 Are you homeschooling a high school student?
 What tips would you add for those just embarking on the high school years?